 Every year thousands undergo this operation and the French Ambassador says pleasantly that they take the small-pox here by way of diversion, as they take the waters in other countries.
 There is no example of any one that has died in it and you may believe I am well satisfied of the safety of this experiment since I intend to try it on my dear little son.
 I am patriot enough to take pains to bring this useful invention into fashion in England."

-Montagu and Craven saw eye to eye in this respect, as Craven and her family, the Berkeleys, were patrons of Dr Edward Jenner who pioneered vaccination which superceded inoculation.
-Craven and her brother Admiral George Berkeley took a close interest in furthering Jenner's career.
-In this and in many other ways, Montagu and Craven are far better understood as sympathetic minds with immense amounts in common, than by constructing and imposing a crude binary that obscures both, rather than elucidating either of them.
+Nevertheless Montagu and Craven saw eye to eye in many respects, particularly that of smallpox prevention.
+Craven and her brother Admiral George Berkeley were friends and active patrons of Dr Edward Jenner, the pioneer of vaccination which superceded inoculation.
+In this and in many other ways, Montagu and Craven are far better understood as sympathetic minds with immense amounts in common, than by constructing and imposing a crude binary that obscures both of them.

 Letters of Lady M--y W-----y M--------e